Chapter 11 Haig 121224

 April 1, 1967 or not, it was going to be a beautiful day in the

-neighborhood for the General Thanh.
+neighborhood for General Thanh.
 His field commanders had busied

 themselves all night sneaking into locations around Haig and Lazzell's